Board of Trustees

 Learn more about the Trustees by viewing the By-Laws for the Trustees, their Acts of Incorporation, and Trustees Acknowledgement Statement.

-Evelyn Arana-Ortiz, Vice Chair of the Board
+Evelyn Arana Ortiz, Vice Chair

-Navjeet Bal
+Navjeet K. Bal

 Navjeet K. Bal is Managing Director and General Counsel at Social Finance, Inc., a Boston based national nonprofit organization founded in 2011, and dedicated to “mobilizing capital to advance social progress.”
 Social Finance partners with governments, nonprofits, foundations, impact investors, and financial institutions to create innovative financing solutions to improve social outcomes.